Mostafa-fouad/Drone-Service/README.md

 ### Steps:

  - Clone the project and open the terminal at the project directory.
- - Using the advantage of the **Make File** I have added to run the commands needed to build and run the service.
+ - Using the advantage of the **Make File** I have added to run the commands needed to build and boot-up the service.

 1- Firstly, run the following command to set up the environment and run the service `make setup`